isc-projects/stork/doc/install.rst

    $ su stork-agent -s /bin/sh -c 'stork-agent register -u http://stork.example.org:8080'

-where the last parameter should be the appropriate Stork Server's URL.
+The last parameter should be the appropriate ``Stork Server`` URL.

-Follow the same registration steps as described in the :ref:`register-server-token-script`.
+Follow the same registration steps described in :ref:`register-server-token-script`.

 .. _registration-methods-summary:

 Registration Methods Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Stork supports two different agents' registration methods described above.
+Stork supports two different agent-registration methods, described above.
 Both methods can be used interchangeably, and it is often a matter of
 preference which one the administrator selects.
-However, it is worth
+However,
-mentioning that the agent token registration may be more suitable in
+the agent token registration may be more suitable in
 some situations.
 This method requires a server URL, agent address
 (or name), and agent port as registration settings.
 If they are known
 upfront, it is possible to prepare a system (or container) image with
 the agent offline.
-After starting the image, the agent will send the
+After starting the image, the agent sends the
-registration request to the server and await authorization in the web UI.
+registration request to the server and awaits authorization in the web UI.

 The agent registration with the server token is always manual.
 It
 requires copying the token from the web UI, logging into the agent,